 - Growing confidence as you put desired changes in place

 Prior to entering coaching, it’s necessary for both you and your coach to be clear about what you want to accomplish.
-If this clarity is lacking, one powerful process for assessing what we do well and what else we can do to improve our leadership impact and effectiveness is a 360 developmental assessment.
-This process involves you inviting 10-12 direct reports, peers and bosses to be interviewed to answer the twin questions regarding what you do best and what two or three things your could do to further improve your leadership.
+If this clarity is lacking, one powerful process for assessing your strengths and opportunities for improvement is a 360 developmental assessment.
+This process involves you inviting 10-12 direct reports, peers and bosses to be interviewed to answer the twin questions regarding what you do best and what two or three things your could do to further improve your leadership effectiveness and impact.
 Themes related to these two questions are extracted from the interviews, leading to a short report summarizing the responses and recommended goals for your coaching aimed at leadership development.

 Contact me to learn more about how I would approach the changes you would like to make in your work life.
 One hour initial sessions are always free of charge.